-Lone Star College has submitted 3 bachelor's degrees for approval by Southern Association for Colleges and Schools Commission on Colleges, SACSCOC, our regional accreditor.
-We will learn in January 2020 if those are approved.
-If so, we will open applications in February 2020 and registration for classes along with all other Lone Star College Fall 2020 classes.
+Lone Star College has been approved to offer 3 bachelor's degrees by Southern Association for Colleges and Schools Commission on Colleges, SACSCOC, our regional accreditor.
+Applications will be available beginning February 3, 2020 and registration for classes will open along with all other Lone Star College Fall 2020 classes on April 3, 2020.

 When will the Bachelor's Degrees be offered at Lone Star College?